Is your child’s car seat fake? Counterfeit items put kids at risk

 - NHTSA‘s Car Seats and Booster Seats resources

-- Does the box and/or tags include a manufacturer phone number?
+- Do the box and/or tags include a manufacturer’s phone number?
 A contact number should be listed (red flag if it’s not).
 If a number is listed and you have questions, call for any possible recall notices or updates you may have missed

 - Compare prices – if two of the same brand-name items vastly differ in prices, find out why